 Under the new regulations, enacted as of April 2017, West Virginia will be open for medical marijuana businesses.
 The only forms of medical cannabis allowed are pills, oils, gels, creams, ointments, tinctures, liquid and non-whole plant forms for administration through vaporization.
-The state will allow 10 grower permits (with up to two locations each), up to 10 processor permits, and no more than 30 dispensary permits, all of which will be regulated by the Bureau of Health.
+The state will allow 10 grower permits (with up to two locations each), up to 10 processor permits, and 30 dispensary permits (with no more than five in any region).
+All of which will be regulated by the West Virginia Office of Medical Cannabis (OMC).

-To get ahead and be prepared for when the state will start licensing marijuana businesses, you should:
+To be prepared when the state starts licensing marijuana businesses, you should:

 The situation is nearly identical to that of dispensaries.
 The city and county would need to allow you to be licensed before you can be allowed to cultivate for medical purposes.
 The only difference is that you will be contracting with dispensaries and product manufacturers to grow marijuana for them.
 Applicants will pay $5,000 for grower application and registration fee of $50,000.